 DROP participants must elect whether or not to take the annuity withdrawal option upon entering the DROP.
 However, the actual payment of employee contributions does not occur until exiting the DROP.
 During the DROP period, monthly payments reflect the reduction for annuity withdrawal based on the employee contribution balance (including interest) upon entering the DROP.
-After the DROP period, monthly payments reflect the reduction for annuity withdrawal based on the employee contribution balance (including interest) upon exiting the DROP.
-As a result, the monthly benefit paid during the DROP period is adjusted upon actual retirement for the final annuity withdrawal calculation
+After the DROP period, monthly payments continue in the same amount, with no adjustment for the actual annuity withdrawal amount and timing at DROP exit.